briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 1. _(a)_ No public servant shall knowingly solicit or accept and no person shall knowingly promise or give to a public servant either of the following:

     1. _(1)_ Any compensation, other than is allowed by Ohio R.C.
-102.03(G),
-    (H), and (I) or other provisions of law, to perform the public servant's official duties, to perform any other act or service in the public servant's public capacity, for the general performance of the duties of the public servant's public office or public employment, or as a supplement to the public servant's public compensation;
+    [102.03(G)][ORC Section 102.03], (H), and (I) or other provisions of law, to perform the public servant's official duties, to perform any other act or service in the public servant's public capacity, for the general performance of the duties of the public servant's public office or public employment, or as a supplement to the public servant's public compensation;

     2. _(2)_ Additional or greater fees or costs than are allowed by law to perform the public servant's official duties.